 Office: (805) 922-6966 ext.
 3412

-Diaz joins the Allan Hancock music department after a diverse academic and professional career within the music industry.
+Dr. Diaz joins the Allan Hancock music department after a diverse academic and professional career within the music industry.
 He has completed undergraduate degrees in commercial music & recording technology, marketing, music business and he is a classically trained baritone who studied with voice instructor Dr. Sam Savage, student of famed tenor Franco Corelli.
 He completed his master’s degree in music and human learning from The University of Texas at Austin where he studied with Dr. Robert Duke.

-Diaz is currently completing his PhD at The University of California at Riverside in digital composition.
+Diaz completed his PhD at The University of California at Riverside in digital composition.
 Chris has worked in several small independent recording studios as well as for major institutions such as the now defunct, Sony Music Studios.
 He spent several years in New York City working for the internationally recognized indie label, Putumayo World Music, and his varied interests in multicultural styles are a testament to his time there.
 His compositional interests include multi-dimensional symmetry, popular/commercial music, hip-hop, music and politics, inter-genre collaborations and film scoring.
 He plays piano, guitar, and drums, is an avid performer, and has released three full-length albums, one of which charted on the DFW Soundscan DMA.

 Diaz has years of teaching experience, having been the music specialist for an elementary